stephenjfox/100-days-of-code/log.md

 I think this log will be more like a short review, where the blog post will be a bit more long winded.
 Hopefully my writing will improve as time goes on .

 **Links**: See the [blog post](https://medium.com/@sjf96/100daysofcode-day-4-c91f80152ae#.yv29cc2q0).
 Any links would be found there.

+### Day 5: January 16, Monday

+**Today's Progress**: Started to go above and beyond completion criteria for ToH.
+I want a single-screen, master-detail view a lot like [this](http://chancancode.github.io/hn-reader/about).
+Coded a simple foundation for an [address book](https://github.com/stephenjfox/js-address-book) and did some serious reading through the [awesome resources](https://github.com/sindresorhus/awesome)!

+**Thoughts**: I wasn't "in the mood" to code, which is weird because my mind is always itching to implement the next crazy idea.
+Outside life has been distracting me from doing things I enjoy, and I need to stop compromising my integrity over those things.

+I've begun to appreciate the hesitation to adopt Dart as a main-stay language, but it genuinely has all the tools it needs at its disposal.
+Technically, even more, because of the JavaScript interop it offers.
+Dart can be do it, and probably a lot more simply than you'd expect.

+I've thrown a lot of excuses this New Year, and the month of January is flying by.
+It's really time to nut up or shut up.

+Clojure still becomes and, with my [new set of toys](https://github.com/razum2um/awesome-clojure), I'll have loads to unleash.
+If I comb through SICP and Programming Clojure again, the desire will hit me like a brick.

+**Links**: Anything missed will be covered in the [blog post](https://medium.com/@sjf96/100daysofcode-day-5-abf8e12a5ab7#.uip7sfs0u)